 - Acceptable Cleat Mount: N/A

 - GR Series: GR series offers shoes specifically designed for the demands of gravity-assisted riding.

 - Expanded cleat adjustments range: Provides extra room for riders who prefer to mount their cleats further back, behind the ball of the foot.
 The outsole cleat-adjustment range of 11 mm from the outsole and 11 mm from the cleat allows each rider the opportunity to find their best cleat position.

 - Michelin Rubber Outsole: For the extreme demands of gravity-assisted riding.
-Specifically designed outsole, the result of the cooperation of Shimano and Michelin: this sole is characterized by two zones of different density and a strategically placed knob pattern for better grip without compromising pedaling efficiency.
+Specifically designed outsole, the result of the cooperation of Shimano and Michelin: this sole is characterized by two zones of different densities and a strategically placed knob pattern for better grip without compromising pedaling efficiency.
 The blocks are widely spaced so that the pins for the pedal can fit.
-This also allows them to firmly hug the pins, with respect to the fact that shallow side is featuring tread depth.
+This also allows them to firmly hug the pins, for the fact that the shallow side is featuring tread depth.

 - Good drying properties: For the upper body, care was given to pick a material that absorbs less water and dries up quickly, and thus Shimano went with synthetic leather.